firefoxxy8/BootstrapX/docs/README.md

 ### Setting Up

-Below is everything needed, that I used, in your Bootstrap HTML document.
+Below is everything needed, that I used, in my Bootstrap HTML documents.

 ```html
 <!DOCTYPE html>